jamie-c/nourished/src/_posts/2023-11-11-our-favorite-finds-thrive-market.md

 Thrive Market is a one-stop shop for quality, nutritious ingredients and products.
 It provides a convenient and smart way to keep your kitchen stocked and your mind clear and calm so you can cook up your favorite healthy meals with more ease.

 If you want to make life easier in the kitchen, consider joining Thrive Market to save time, money, and mental energy.
-You can get __40% off your first order__ when you join [HERE](http://thrv.me/rXha2h).
+You can get __40% off your first order__ when you [join Thrive Market](https://thrv.me/rXha2h).

 Are you already a member of Thrive Market?
 Share your favorite finds in the comments!
 If you’re not, share what you’ll do with the time you’ll save by simplifying your grocery shopping experience!